wagtail/rfcs/text/106-roadmap-updates.md

 ### [Admin interface accessibility improvements #71](https://github.com/wagtail/roadmap/issues/71)

 This seems too fuzzy at this stage to be meaningfully considered "done" in any specific release.

+## Open questions

+### What’s the current plan for the headless demo site?

+The primary goal is to be able to demo / test the headless capabilities of Wagtail in a representative site.
+Demonstrating best practices would be good, where it makes sense.

+For long-term maintenance, we aim to keep ongoing efforts as low as possible: no hosted environment, make changes in the [existing bakerydemo](https://github.com/wagtail/bakerydemo) as much as possible (for example server-side API configuration), limit adoption of patterns that are very framework-specific where possible.

+Here is the provisional choices made with the vue to repurpose the [bakerydemo-nextjs](https://github.com/thibaudcolas/bakerydemo-nextjs) as this new demo site:

+- Keep Next.js, as it’s the most popular option per our survey.
+Use server-rendered Next.js as it will be a better test of headless Wagtail capabilities.
+- Keep TypeScript.
+Keep using the existing bakerydemo’s styles and template markup wherever possible
+- Switch from GraphQL to the built-in Wagtail REST API (more popular and it’s better to demo core features).

+Features which are (currently) out of scope:

+- Multi-site
+- GraphQL